Home » DIY » furniture make overs » Painted Cottage Table

-I’ve been looking for a vintage table with pedestal legs for our eat in nook area.
-The table we have there has been fine except every time I scoot out from the bench I whack my knees on one of the legs.
+Vintage tables lend to such a great cottage look!
 Look at this beauty I picked up on Craigslist!
 I was able to get this table painted this weekend!
 I painted it in BM Linen White, and I thought I would have a little fun and do a Dip Dip Dye Paint Technique or color-blocked treatment on the legs with a dusky grey-blue that I mixed from some paint left-overs.
-It make sit look like the ends of the table were “dipped” in paint.
-I knew the painted table and dip dye legs would really update our little eating nook.
+It’s a perfect painted cottage table.
+It makes it look like the ends of the table were “dipped” in paint.

 (This post contains affiliate links.
 Please see our affiliate and sponsor disclosure here.)